RealOvergreen/RealOvergreen/README.md

  👋  Hi!
 I’m Overgreen.

-- I'm 19 years old and have a YouTube channel with over 3K subscribers.
+- I'm 19 years old and have a TikTok account with nearly 500 followers.
-- I'm currently in college.
 - If you'd like, talk to me on the platforms below.

  📫 Reach me on...